 This if for interfacing with simple gauge circuits that need the MS3-Pro to actively send out information at regular intervals.
 You can specify how often to transmit this information.
 Currently, the MS3-Pro can broadcast RPM or coolant temperature data, and supports a handful of European car dashes.
+Holset HE351VE VGT broadcasting allows you to send a commanded boost duty cycle to a Holset VGT turbo controller.
 Future firmware upgrades are likely to support additional devices.